 It is not the intention of this book to argue for or against various paranormal phenomena but only to allow for such possibilities.
 It may, in fact, be the case that such paranormal claims are all false and that the world is "just matter."
-When studying such questions, however, it does little good simply to impose pre-conx Religion: What It Has Been and What It Is ceived notions.
+When studying such questions, however, it does little good simply to impose pre-conceived notions.
 Before the mystery of existence, humans must keep an open mind.